MatthewJJJ/mystore-backend-api-ud-fsndJSnd-p2/README.md

 -   Update database.json with your password if you have one for postgres user

+**Note: I realize including the .env file is not best practice but I needed it so you guys could have all the variables.**

 ### Database Setup

 -   Create two databases my_store and my_store_test on your default Postgres server